 A popular source for the media, John has been interviewed by National Public Radio, ESPN, Reuters, the Houston Chronicle, WebMD, GQ magazine, the Washington Times and more.

-A graduate of Sam Houston State University, John obtained his master of social work degree from Arizona State University.
-He is currently pursuing a doctorate degree in education.
+A graduate of Sam Houston State University, John obtained his doctorate from Grand Canyon University and his master of social work degree from Arizona State University.